esase/tiny-router/docs/index.rst

 Route
 -----

-The :code:`Route()` object is responsible for storing a meta information describing the route.
+The :code:`Route()` object is responsible for storing a meta information describing the route (controller, action, etc).
-There is no any difference between **HTTP** and **CLI** routes and there are two types of routes which you may operate:
+There is no any difference between **HTTP** and **CLI** routes (but anyway you may add a context of the route, see examples below).
+There are two types of routes which you may operate:

 1. **Literal** - just a fixed string without any dynamic parameters.
 For the **HTTP** it would be like: :code:`/users/list`, and for the **CLI**: :code:`users import`.
 2. **Regexp** - this type allows to write powerful routes using `Regular expression` and include tricky parameters.